 Works Best With: High Intermediate – Advanced (4º ESO – Bachillerato)

 You Need: MLK Quotes – printed, cut and preferably laminated for reuse.
 I’ve pasted a copy of the quotes I typically use at the bottom of this post to help ya out 😊

-MLK was the very definition of eloquence, and there are so many quotable extracts from his speeches that are as relevant today as they were when he spoke them.
+MLK epitomized eloquence, and there are so many quotable extracts from his speeches that are as relevant today as they were when he spoke them.
 In this activity, students discuss various MLK quotes – first in groups and later as a class – without knowing who they were spoken by.